MOZAI

 Architecture

-At a high level, MOZAI looks like this:
+At a high level, MOZAI works like this:

-User (EOA) → User creates a MOZAI Smart Waet → Agent → Powered by ADCS / OCY / zNodes → DeFi protocols → Yield for the User
+User (EOA) → creates a MOZAI Smart Wallet → Agent → powered by ADCS / OCY / zNodes → DeFi protocols → Yield returned to the User.

 MOZAI runs on the following

-• Agent Execution layer – turn that into intent and handle
+• Agent Execution Layer – turns decisions into intents and handles execution.

 Safety model